 The best way to advance your product management career is to develop yourself.

 $29-$99 per course

-You can choose from several courses.
-Each course has a duration of 4-6 weeks and includes video lectures, lessons and community discussion forums.
+.You can choose from multiple product management online courses.
+Each one of them has a duration of 4-6 weeks and includes video lectures, lessons and community discussion forums.
 After you finish the course successfully, you get a course certificate.

 $39-$79 per month

 The specialization includes a series of courses, projects and challenges.
 You can acquire and expand specific professional skills.
 It takes about 4-6 months to complete a specialization, and you will gain a certificate.